 In joint investigations with the police, you may find the expert is referred to the ACPO/CPS Guidance Booklet for Experts May 2010.
 Although the general principles of this booklet are already captured within internal guidance and followed in HSE investigations, the entirety of the document has not been adopted therefore you do not need to refer experts to it outside of a joint police/HSE investigation

-4. Guidance on specialist advice can also be found in the investigation operational procedure SE156].
+4. Guidance on specialist advice can also be found in the Use of Specialists – Specialist Assistance Procedure (in Operational Procedures).
 Should advice be needed in a particular investigation, this can be obtained initially from your divisional legal liaison point who may refer you on to from Legal Adviser’s Office.